-Given that methane has an estimated global warming potential of approximately 21-times greater than CO2, the methane emissions offset a substantial portion of the wood or paper landfill carbon storage.
+Given that methane has an estimated global warming potential of approximately 21-times greater than CO_2 , the methane emissions offset a substantial portion of the wood or paper landfill carbon storage.
 The half-life of decay in landfills for the portion that decays is approximately 29 years for wood and 14.5 years for paper [34].
-After complete decay of the degradable portions, the methane and CO2 emissions offset approximately 55% of the amount of wood carbon deposited and 135% of the average paper carbon deposited (assuming methane capture of 50%).
+After complete decay of the degradable portions, the methane and CO_2 emissions offset approximately 55% of the amount of wood carbon deposited and 135% of the average paper carbon deposited (assuming methane capture of 50%).
 Of the wood discarded from use approximately 35% currently remains stored.
-Placing paper in landfills currently results in approximately 35% more CO2-equivalent emissions than if it were burnt without energy generation.
-The excess of emissions
+Placing paper in landfills currently results in approximately 35% more CO_2 -equivalent emissions than if it were burnt without energy generation.
+The excess of emissions varies by paper type and would be lower (possibly without excess) for paper with a higher fraction of lignin because such paper is less subject to decay.

 Figure 12.
 Total carbon stores at 100 years for PNW private, inland northwest state and private land, and inland northwest US Forest Service (federal) lands with and without rapid implementation of fire risk reduction treatments.
 PNW: Pacific Northwest.